Union of Myanmar (Myanmar or Burma)

 Retentionist.

-Up until July of 2022, no one had been executed since the 1980s.
-Myanmar continued to impose the death penalty in 2023.
+Until July of 2022, no one had been executed since the 1980s.
+Myanmar continued to impose the death penalty in 2024.

 Year of Last Known Execution